 4 - Discover the conflicts between extensions

-Indeed, when a site uses many extensions, there are more risks to encounter conflicts.
+Indeed, when a site uses many extensions, there is a greater risk of conflicts.

 Then go to the Extensions > Installed Extensions tab and disable each extension one by one until you find the one that is causing the problem.

-Between each deactivation, you empty the cache, you refresh (in the browser) the page to be modified then you make a test to see if the problem is solved.
+Between each deactivation, you empty the cache, refresh (in the browser) the page to be modified and then do a test to see if the problem is solved.

-You will have to do this again for each extension and if you have a lot of them, it will take you a little time.
+You will have to repeat this action for each extension and if you have a lot of them, it will take some time.

 5 - Other ways to solve the Divi registration problem